Antelox/NemucodFR/README.md

 After that you got the key, you can use the **NemucodFR.py** script in this manner:

-*python NemucodFR.py folder key*
+*python NemucodFR.py folder key header_size key_size*

 where:

 - *folder* is the folder which contains the .crypted files encrypted and renamed by Nemucod Ransomware;
-- *key* is the key extracted with the previous step.
+- *key* is the key extracted with the previous step;
+- *header_size* is the size, from beginning of the file, which it was encrypted - provided by NemucodKE.py script;
+- *key_size* is the size of the key - provided by NemucodKE.py script.

 As results we will get the decrypted files (I hope) :D